nidhisht/AzureSamples/csharp_dotnetcore/01.webapi-azuresql/readme.md

 # Web API with Azure Sql connectivity
 Prerequisite is to create azure sql database on Azure portal.
-Ensure that sample adventureworks database is created database.

 ## 1. Create Azure Sql database on Azure Portal
 Create new SQL database on portal (Azure Portal – New – Database – SQL Database)